Why Chest Stretches Aren’t Enough: Press on This Muscle

 The pectoralis minor is a muscle that attaches to the shoulder and the ribs.
 The muscle's main function is to stabilize and to help protract the shoulders.
 It also plays a part in lifting the ribs whenever you inhale.

 Each time you experience tension tightness in this muscle, it pulls your shoulders forward, making you look like you are hunching.
 This marks the beginning of posture issues and that desire to constantly stretch your chest.

 How to find the pectoralis minor muscle

-First, place the palm of your hand over your heart.
+First, place the palm of your hand over your heart and have your fingertips underneath your collarbone close to the shoulder.
 Then, while keeping your torso still, reach the fingertips of your straight arm to the floor.
 You’ll feel a muscle in your chest tighten and contract.
 This is your pec minor muscle.

 You can get some temporary relief by using any chest and shoulder stretch for the muscle experiencing tension tightness.
 You can remedy the situation by applying some pressure to the tight muscle.

 Note that tension tightness occurs when your brain recalibrates to accommodate the new hunched posture.
 Once you place pressure on the muscle, you effectively cause it to relax.
 However, it is your brain that needs rewiring to allow the muscle to relax completely.